 - Signature of the PI

 Guidance on transferring awards from the National Institutes of Health (NIH) is available in the National Institutes of Health Grant Policy Statement 2016, section 126.96.36.199 Change of Recipient Organization.

 Guidance on transferring awards from the National Science Foundation (NSF) is available in the NSF Proposal & Award Policies & Procedures Guide, section 17-1 Disposition of a Grant When a PI/PD Transfers from One Organization to Another Organization (VIII.B.2.f).

 Time and Effort Reporting

 The information below is from the Grant and Funds Management Office:

 The Grant and Funds Management Office is pleased to announce a new process for Time and Effort certification.
 This new process includes a Time and Effort Report eForm that workflows through business managers, employees, supervisors and principal investigators.
-The resources below outline this new process and how it will affect your grant paid employees.
+Review the Time and Effort item on the Grant and Funds Management Office site for process information, presentations, and forms.